 We may think our kids are spending plenty of time outdoors, but the sad truth is that most are not.
 In fact, some studies suggest kids today spend half the amount of time outside as we did when we were young.
 Even more alarming is that some experts say it’s as little as 4 – 7 minutes per day.

 How did this happen?
 Two words: Screen time.
-Whether it’s binge-watching their favorite TV shows, texting friends, goofing around on Snapchat or zoning out to video games, our kids are more connected than ever.
+Whether it’s binge-watching their favorite TV shows, texting non-stop with friends, brainlessly scrolling on TikTok or zoning out to video games, our kids are more connected to devices than ever.
 According to a 2015 study by Common Sense Media, American youth between the ages of 8 – 18 on average are logging 7.5 hours of screen time per day, and that’s not counting time spent using media for school or homework.

 As for us adults, we’re no better.
 We check email 24/7, work around the clock because we can, are equally as addicted to social media as our kids, and hey, we practically invented the TV marathon session.
 The difference is that we can still remember what it was like before technology became ingrained in our daily lives.
 If you think about it, many of us parents who have young kids right now make up the last generation of people who had an unplugged childhood.
 And it’s turning into a very big problem.

 In his 2005 book, Last Child in the Woods, Richard Louv explored the ever-growing disconnect between children and the outdoors and how it impacts their physical and emotional health.
 Through extensive research and examples Louv attributed the epidemics of obesity, depression and attention disorders in our youth to a childhood that has largely moved indoors and online.
 He coined it “nature-deficit disorder.”